 Business School Overview

-The Eli Broad Graduate School of Management at Michigan State University offers graduate programs in these departments and concentrations: accounting, consulting, finance, hotel administration, human resources management, international business, leadership, marketing, management information systems, and supply chain management/logistics.
-Its tuition is full-time: $26,146 per year (in-state); full-time: $41,476 per year (out-of-state); executive: $58,500 total program (in-state); and executive: $61,500 total program (out-of-state).
-At graduation, 75.9 percent of graduates of the full-time program are employed.
+The Eli Broad Graduate School of Management at Michigan State University offers these departments and concentrations: accounting, consulting, economics, entrepreneurship, finance, general management, hotel administration, human resources management, international business, leadership, marketing, management information systems, production/operations management, organizational behavior, and supply chain management/logistics.
+Its tuition is full-time: $27,191 per year (in-state); full-time: $43,135 per year (out-of-state); executive: $60,000 total program (in-state); and executive: $63,000 total program (out-of-state).
+At graduation, 78.7 percent of graduates of the full-time program are employed.

 The Eli Broad Graduate School of Management at Michigan State University is a short drive from the automotive hub of Detroit, so it is not surprising that several Broad alumni advanced to executive roles at Ford Motor Co., General Motors, and DaimlerChrysler.

 Beyond the automotive industry, the M.B.A. program at the Broad School of Management prepares students for a range of industries, with full-time M.B.A. concentrations in marketing, finance, human resource management, and supply chain management.
 Working professionals can enroll in the school’s accelerated weekend program and complete their M.B.A. in 19 months.
 The Broad Graduate School of Management also offers master of science degrees in accounting, market research, and supply chain management.
 Students aiming for a dual degrees can combine their M.B.A. with a J.D. from Michigan State University’s College of Law, or a master of global management from the Thunderbird School of Global Management in Glendale, Ariz.